Svakinn/typeahead.js/New.md

 About this fork
 ====
-This fork is intended to solve critical bugs and supply basic functionality sorely missing in current version of typeahead.js.
+The fork is intended to solve critical bugs and supply basic functionality sorely missing in current version of typeahead.js.
 Main reason of course being able to use this control in my application.
 As the list of necessary changes grew larger the need for documentation and sharing with the community grew larger.
 I have a sneaky suspicion that there are many others in similar problems with this control as I am and many of the features and bugs have been solved or semi-solved many times over by individuals like myself.
 Hopefully the maintainers of the typeahead control will take some if not all of the features into this or next version of the control.